 "The problem with US workers in general, is they cost too much."

-These emails are interesting, but too many of them seem to be trying to speak for their generation."Welcome to my world, say the boomers.
-Nice to see you here finally wanting to join us."
+These emails are interesting, but too many of them seem to be trying to speak for their generation.

 I own a small construction company.
 I generally have 10-14 people employed at a time.
 I have some turnover since i sadly have to occasionally fire people.
 But more often it's because I often have over qualified people that move onto better jobs.
 I have hired whites blacks, latinos, high school dropouts [I myself am one], high school graduates, college students, and college graduates.
 I have one lady working for me as a laborer who is trying to get her Masters in Victorian English.
 Another young woman worked for me while getting her Masters and is still working for me until she can find a job in her feild.